rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-coturn/index.md

 ### General deployment configuration

-To configure the TURN Server module, configuration parameters for the Coturn configuration file need to be provisioned to the Consul key-value store on component deployment.
+To configure the STUN/TURN Server module, configuration parameters for the Coturn configuration file need to be provisioned to the Consul key-value store on component deployment.

 To make the consul container's IP address available within the project's terraform code, add a `terraform_remote_state` data source for the Service Proxy module to the project's Terraform variables and a local variable for the consul container's IP address: